PPPDUD/minutils/README.md

 # minutils
-`minutils` is a portable Unix-like toolset that supplies implementations of these commands:
+`minutils` is a portable Unix-like toolset that supplies lightweight implementations of popular Unix-like commands.
-- echo
-- mkdir
-- rm
-- cp
-- ls
-- touch
-- more coming soon!

-Note that these implementations are _not_ POSIX-compliant.

 ## Commands
 ### echo